 Time it right

-Yoga is good for you no matter the time of day but morning is probably best because the mind and the air are clearer and it sets you up for the day ahead.
+Yoga is good for you no matter the time of day but morning is probably best because your mind is rested and a yoga session will set you up for the day ahead.

 Ideally, practise yoga on an empty stomach.
 Your diaphragm becomes restricted with a full stomach or even with too much water.
-Yoga can help you lose weight as certain breathing exercises will act as an appetite suppressant.
+Yoga can help you lose weight as certain breathing exercises have been found to act as an appetite suppressant.